 - Test often, test early!

-- Test often the project you are building directly on its designated platform, whether it's Windows, iPad, Android, ChromeOS or Samsung SSP, you should test your project on the target device before going live.
+- Test often the project you are building directly on its designated platform, whether it's Windows, iPad, Android, ChromeOS, Samsung SSP, or BrightSign, you should test your project on the target device before going live.

 - Test your content as early as possible in the experience design process to anticipate and avoid unexpected issues later.
 Test early during the development stage using the target platform.